 Because physical activity promotes the cognitive, emotional, social, and physical development of children, and is essential to physical health, mental health, quality of life and well-being, B2ten was inspired to act.
 Dedicated to reversing this negative trend in the health of children, B2ten created Active for Life (AfL) and gathered a team to find easy, practical and positive solutions for families and educators.

 After speaking with leaders in the physical activity sector, AfL came to 3 conclusions:.

-- Physical literacy is one simple solution to help kids become more active, healthy, and successful for life.
+- Physical literacy is a simple solution to help all children, sporty or not, to become more active, healthy, and successful in life.

-- Parents are the gatekeepers of their kids’ activities, and the enablers of life-long habits.
+- Parents and early childhood educators are the gatekeepers when it comes to children’s activities, and the enablers of life-long habits.